Raymond Cross: Academia

 Cross served on the faculty of the California Polytechnic State University from 1990 through 1993 and at the University of Montana from 1993 to 2015 as an expert on American Indian and environmental law.

 Cross has authored numerous works on American Indian law interpretation and environmental law.

 In addition to his own writing, Cross’ legal career is chronicled in the books “Coyote Warrior: One Man, Three Tribes and the Trial That Forged a Nation” and “Savages and Scoundrels” by Paul Vandevelder.

 Personal life

 Ray married Kathleen Cross (née Johnston), his Harvard Kennedy School classmate, in 1989.
 They had a daughter, Helena Cross, and son, Cade Cross.

 Death

 Ray died on January 24, 2023, at his home in Tucson, Arizona, following complications from a spinal cord tumor.
 His family was at his bedside.

 Ray was preceded in death by his parents, Martin Cross and Dorothy Cross; siblings, Phyllis Cross, Martin Cross, Jr., Marilyn Hudson, Mike Cross, and Forrest Cross.

-The immediate family will celebrate Ray's life privately with a scattering of ashes at Prayer Rock on the family's Yellow Eagle ranch in North Dakota in the summer of 2023.
+The immediate family celebrated Ray's life privately with a scattering of ashes at Prayer Rock on the family's Yellow Eagle ranch in North Dakota in the summer of 2023.

-In the very appropriate words of the Obituary published in the Missoulian on January 28, 2023, "In honor of Ray, go forward with courage, kind words and good deeds."
+The obituary published in the Missoulian on January 28, 2023, read, "In honor of Ray, go forward with courage, kind words and good deeds."